Innovation Campus - A New Vision for Graduate Education

 A look Ahead

-The first academic building planned for the campus earned rave reviews and unanimous approval from Alexandria City Council for its architectural design and environmental sustainability features.
+Plans for the first academic building – a 300,000 square-foot structure currently under construction – earned rave reviews and unanimous approval from the Alexandria City Council for its architectural design and environmental sustainability features.

 Campus plans call for Virginia Tech to build two additional buildings, each about 150,000 square feet, as the campus grows.
 At its full build-out, the Innovation Campus will host approximately 750 master’s and 200 doctoral students and graduate 550 master’s and 50 doctoral candidates annually.